 Contents

 The Silk Roads were one of the major global trade networks.
 By 1200, merchants had been traveling along the Silk Roads for 1300 years.
 The name of the trade routes refers to the trade of Chinese silk; however, silk was only one of many products that moved within the Silk Road network.
-While commerce along the routes was indirect, and few distant civilizations directly interacted, these indirect trading systems were the primary connectors between societies spread across Eurasia.

-What Were the Silk Roads?
+What were the Silk Roads?

-- The routes connected nomadic pastoral peoples in Central Asia with agricultural civilizations across Eurasia.Â
+Connected nomadic pastoral peoples in Central Asia with agricultural civilizations in East, South, and Central Asia

-- Trade mainly was in luxury goods meant for consumption by elite classes.Â
+Moved mostly luxury goods meant for consumption by elite classes

 Relay Trade

 The Silk Roads was a relay trade network.
 Like in a relay race where no one person runs the entire course length, relay traders do not travel the whole distance of trade routes.
 Trade was indirect.
 Many civilizations that bought and sold each other’s goods did not directly interact.
 Instead, they move goods between a series of relay stations within a region.
-Merchants generally operated between the same relay stations within areas where they knew the people and landscape.Â
+Merchants operated between the same relay stations within areas where they knew the people and landscape.

-- When merchants arrived at a large relay station, they would sell their goods to the next merchant, who would then carry them to the next relay station, where the process would begin again.Â
+- When merchants arrived at a large relay station, they would sell their goods to the next merchant, who would then carry them to the next relay station, where the process would begin again.

-- Merchants moved between relay stations in caravans of multiple traders, usually using camels to move their goods.
+- Merchants moved between relay stations in caravans of multiple traders, using camels to move their goods.

-Eurasia consists of inner and outer zones that contain two very different environments.
-Outer Eurasia, Eastern China, India, the Middle East, and the Mediterranean regions exist within warm climates with enough annual rainfall to make agriculture possible.
-The environment of inner Eurasia is dry and experiences cold winters.
-As a result, agriculture was very difficult within the region.
-Many societies evolved to be pastoralists that were nomadic or semi-nomadic.
+Inner Eurasia (Central Asia) is dry and experiences cold winters, making agriculture difficult.
+As a result, many societies in the region became pastoralists and were nomadic or semi-nomadic.
 People within this region obtained needed goods by trading with or raiding their agricultural neighbors in outer Eurasia.
 Products exchanged for agricultural goods by pastoral people included hides, furs, livestock, and wool.
+The Mongols arose from this region.

 Trade along the Silk Roads flourished when powerful states provided stable and safe environments for merchants to do business.
 Trade flourished in the 8th -11th centuries under the mighty Byzantine Empire, Abbasid Empire, and China’s Tang and Song dynasties.
+In the 13th and 14th centuries, the Mongol Empire again secured trade routes across Asia.

 Caravanserai